HariharanMiracle/Research/README.md

 # Individual Research Question

-# Speech To Text - IT17106184 - Weerathunga W.A.H.

-Speech To Text Conversion in the Domain Of e-channeling How to convert
-- e-channeling appointment related voice to text ?
-- user’s sickness and disease related voice data to text ?
-- Medical recommendation request voice data to text?

-All of these should be done with a very minimum WER

 # Rasa NLU - IT17044400 - Hariharan Vasudevan
 - Process of receiving the request from the speech to text model, recognizing the right most API function and transferring the request to the back-end.
 - What is the most accurate and faster method of analyzing the text and transferring the request to the back-end API?
 - Using Natural Language Understanding model to extract the contents.
 Then using a model to pick up the most accurate back-end API.

-# Deep Neural Network - IT17106016 - Lokugamage G.N.

-- How to create a fast an accurate API response to the given e-channeling use case ?
-- How to get accurate datasets relavent for the e-channeling domain?
-- How to create Neural Netowrks models that give correct outputs through APIs for the following scenarios

-    - Doctor Recommendation
-    - Specialization Recommendation
-    - Provide Doctor Details
-    - Provide Hospital Details
-    - Provide Immediate medical instructions for any kind of situations
-    - Provide Health Tips

-# Text To Speech - IT17115308 - Yahampath A.D.N.H.

-Text To Speech Conversion of the Domain of e-channeling

-- How to store recevied output data from the Neural Netowrk ?
-- How to generate relavent natural language data to the recieved user input ?
-- How to get final result in voice which is same as the human speech ?
-- How to create real time conversation output which is in the domain of e-channeling

 # Individual Objectives

-IT17106184 - Weerathunga W.A.H.

-Using PocketSphinx

-- Collection of audio datasets
-- Preprocessing of the dataset
-- Corpus creation
-- Create necessary files including acoustic model, dictionary and the language model adapted from the PocketSphinx
-- Create acoustic feature files
-- Create language model
-- Create dictionary model
-- Create acoustic model
-- Implement in Android Studio

-If Deep Learning Approach Used

-- Get an implemented Deep Learning model like DeepSpeech or Wavenet
-- Audio Data Processing
-- Develop a Corpus that is domain specific to e-channeling
-- Train the model with multiple GPUs

 IT17044400 - Hariharan Vasudevan

 - Understanding the converted text input from voice to text converter.
 - Making suitable replies and calling the relevant API functions by considering the extracted features
 - Handling the dialog flow management using a well gathered set of data to train the dialog flow model

-IT17106016 - Lokugamage G.N.

-- Collect custom data set
-- Train the deep neural network
-- Evaluate accuracy and performance
-- Optimize the accuracy and performance

-IT17115308 - Yahampath A.D.N.H.

-- Create a custom text to speech model.
-- Read the text which is given from the DNLP backend and generate the natural language according to that
-- Create very relevant reply dialog for given user scenario
-- Pass the generate natural language data into the text to speech model and convert the text into very accurate speech dialog
 #
 #
 #